openbermuda/karmapi/docs/nodice/exandcon.rst

 the signal.

 What we observe here on earth is the sum over time of the modulations of the incoming wave.
-Most of the time we just see a low glow, Stretched out photons that zoom by.
+Much of the time we just see the low glow of the cosmic microwave background,  stretched out photons that zoom by.

 But as we fall into the same path as a focussed beam and we too follow that beam, then we see a gamma ray burst.